-The City and County of San Francisco is home to nearly 875,000 people and encompasses a land area of around 47 square miles.
+The City and County of San Francisco is home to around 880,000 people and encompasses a land area of around 47 square miles.
 The City and County is divided into Assembly Districts, Senate Districts, Congressional Districts, Supervisorial Districts, and BART Districts.
 Voters elect citizens to represent them in each district.
 Below is a list of district maps to help you find your district.

 State Assembly Districts

 California is divided into 80 Assembly Districts of roughly equal population.
 There are 2 Assembly Districts in San Francisco: Assembly District 17 and Assembly District 19.
 Assembly Members are elected every 2 years, and can be re-elected for up 6 terms.

 State Senate Districts

 There are 40 State Senate Districts in California, also roughly equal in population.
 There is one State Senate District in San Francisco, District 11.
 State Senators are elected to four-year terms, and can be re-elected up to 3 times.